Open Source ROS 2 Space Infrastructure

 Thermal Control

-RK4-based thermal node simulation across avionics, tanks, and equipment.
-Cooling loops activate dynamically when thresholds are exceeded.
-FDIR events published to diagnostics in real time.
+RK4 based thermal node simulation across avionics, tanks, and equipment.
+Cooling loops activate when thresholds are exceeded.
+FDIR events are published to diagnostics in real time.

 Operational